$LevyIO

 What is the California state income tax filing deadline for 2026?

-California state income tax returns are due April 15, 2026 (matching the federal deadline).
-If April 15 falls on a weekend or holiday, the deadline shifts to the next business day.
-Extensions: California typically grants automatic 6-month extensions to October 15, 2026, but tax owed must still be paid by April 15 to avoid penalties.
+Tax year 2026 California state income tax returns are generally due April 15, 2027, matching the federal filing season for 2026 returns.
+If the due date falls on a weekend or holiday, the deadline shifts to the next business day.
+Extensions typically extend time to file, not time to pay tax owed.

 Does California tax retirement income, Social Security, and pensions?

 California taxes retirement income with state-specific exclusions.
-Social Security: only 11 states tax SS benefits in 2026 (CO, CT, KS, MN, MT, NM, RI, UT, VT, WV, MO partially); California's treatment varies.
-Pensions and 401(k)/IRA withdrawals are generally taxable as ordinary income at 13.3% top rate, with possible exclusions for federal/military pensions or low-income seniors.
+Social Security treatment varies by state.
+Pensions and 401(k)/IRA withdrawals are generally taxable as ordinary income at 13.3% top rate unless the state offers retirement, military, public pension, or low-income senior exclusions.
 Check California's 2026 retirement income exclusion thresholds.

 What deductions and credits are unique to California in 2026?